andrewplane/VBA-challenge/README.md

 Also XLA was used to create the search lines used to identify the row holding the greatest % and volume stocks.
 This refefence was then used to call the ticker name of those stocks.

-In addition, I recieved an email from GitHub asking me to rename ther file extention of my macro from .vbs to .vba I did this, but in doing so
+In addition, I recieved an email from GitHub asking me to rename ther file extention of my macro from .vbs to .vba I did this, but in doing so the following was created on line 1:
+Attribute VB_Name = "Module1"
+****Brandon asked me to add this to my readme file.